feeee-creator/feeee-creator/README.md

 # Hi 👋, Welcome to my profile!

 I'm a junior Full Stack developer from Brazil focused on learning programming logic and clean code concepts.\
-I'm looking for my first job opportunity to specialize.
+I developed some solutions to problems looking for an approach that benefits both the client and me.

 ## 🤝 Connect with me: